The Remarried Empress: Development

-The series was officially commissioned by Disney+, with Jo Soo-won serving as director, who helmed Pinocchio (2014) and the script is penned by Yeo Ji-na and Hyun Choong-yeol, who wrote The Uncanny Counter (2020), while Studio N managed the production.
+The series, which based on web novel of the same name by Alphatart, was officially commissioned by Disney+.
+Jo Soo-won serving as director, who helmed Pinocchio (2014), and the script is penned by Yeo Ji-na and Hyun Choong-yeol, who wrote The Uncanny Counter (2020), while Studio N managed the production.

+In November 2025, it was reported that director Shim Na-yeon, known for Beyond Evil (2021) and The Good Bad Mother (2023), joined the production as a co-director alongside Jo Soo-won during the latter stage of filming.

 A script reading took place on May 13, 2025.

 Casting

 In 2024, Lee Jong-suk and Shin Min-a were reportedly considering.

 In April 2025, the casting of Shin Min-a, Ju Ji-hoon, Lee Jong-suk, and Lee Se-young as the leads was officially confirmed.
 In June, a script reading revealed that actors Lee Bong-ryun, Choi Dae-hoon, Park Ho-san, Jung Young-joo, and Nam Yoon-ho had joined the cast.
 Lee Joon-hyuk and Kang Han-na reportedly joined the cast in November.

 Filming

-Principal photography began in Prague in June, a month later than the initial plan of May 2025, and is slated to conclude in November.
+Principal photography began in Prague in June, a month later than the initial plan of May 2025, and was slated to conclude in November.